7 Bed Skirt Alternatives to Escape the Annoyance & Look Nicer

 You may be thinking "what is this guy talking about" but what this really is is making a false frame around your bed.
 Whether your box spring is on the ground or lifted up on metal brackets, you'll want to build the frame to the height that it reaches to the top of the box spring.

-Many metal frames for beds have slots on the head (meant to attach to a headboard) and foot, too.
+Many metal frames for beds have slots on the head (meant to attach to standard types of headboards) and foot, too.
 Taking advantage of these with bolts and washers will help keep your wood bed skirt in place.
 You can then paint the bolt heads if you like.

-These are cheap alternatives to buying an expensive wooden frame for your bed and look the exact same at the end of the day, especially if you add a nice headboard to the mix.
+These are cheap alternatives to buying an expensive wooden frame for your bed or other complicated types of bed frames, and they look the exact same at the end of the day, especially if you add a nice headboard or headboard alternatives to the mix.

 Box Spring Gift Wrap